speguero/powerpkg/README.md

 ```
 **(5)**: *And that's it!*

+The last line in the example output above (`OK: (0)`) solely reports the exit code of `powerpkg.ps1`.
+In this case, the zero exit code indicates a successful package deployment.
+Specified executables also report an exit code upon their invocation and have an influence on the exit code of `powerpkg.ps1`.

 > **NOTE**:
+>
+> If `powerpkg.ps1` terminates with a non-zero exit code, determine its meaning in the [Debugging](#debugging) segment of this README.
 >
 > To discover in-depth usage of powerpkg, refer to the [Package File](#package-file) and [Script Configuration](#script-configuration) segments of this README.
 >